MS Azure Government

 When all requirements are ready, create an Azure Government connector configuration:

-- Under the list of Connector Configurations, click New to open a dialog box.
+- Click Add Connector Configuration to open a dialog box.

 - Select the Connector Type for the platform and location where you are creating the Layer or publishing the image.
 Then click New to open the Connector Configuration page.